Diffeomorphisms with positive metric entropy: Introduction

-In his 1983 address at the ICM \cite {M}, Ma\~n\'e proposed to study how the ``Oseledets splitting" (\ref{e=oseledec}) varies as a function of the diffeomorphism $f$, in the $C^1$ topology.
-He announced the following remarkable result, whose proof was later completed by Bochi~\cite{B}.
+In his 1983 address mentioned above, Ma\~n\'e proposed to study how the ``Oseledets splitting" (\ref{e=oseledec}) varies as a function of the diffeomorphism $f$, in the $C^1$ topology.
+A diffeomorphism is Anosov if there exists a continuous $Df$-invariant splitting